-The mal arguments defined as open arrays have the size and ranges of the all argument, i.e., have the range of packed or unpacked arrays exactly as that of the actual argument.
-The lized ranges of open arrays are determined at a call site; the rest of type information is specified at the external declaration.
+Formal arguments defined as open arrays have the size and ranges of the corresponding actual arguments, i.e., have the ranges of packed or unpacked arrays exactly as that of the actual argument.
+The unsized ranges of open arrays are determined at a call site; the rest of type information is specified at the import declaration.

-So, if a formal argument is declared as bit [15:8] b [], then it is the external declaration which specifies the formal argument is an unpacked array of packed bit array with bounds 15 to 8, while the actual argument used at a particular call site defines the bounds for the unpacked part for that call.
+So, if a formal argument is declared as bit [15:8] b [], then it is the import declaration which specifies the formal argument is an unpacked array of packed bit array with bounds 15 to 8, while the actual argument used at a particular call site defines the bounds for the unpacked part for that call.